ShellyYBlack/bd-extent-calculator/README.md

 # bd-extent-calculator

 This script calculates the total extent in MB and files from the quantity and unittype tags in an EAD finding aid.
-It currently provides the totals for a specific series.
+It provides the totals for the entire collection and each series.

 It has not been tested on EAD3.